joshuaegclark/atom-editor-settings/README.md

 * Figure out a better way of syncing Packages
   * currently just committing the entire packages directory...prone to being out of date and bloats repo
 * Javascript REPL w/ Babel
-* Update pane splitting keybindings to use built in Pane functions